jcgraybill/ship-shape/README.md

 # Ship shape
 Supply chain management indie game ...
 IN SPACE!
-Current state is beyond preliminary - there isn't actually a game yet.
+Current state is preliminary - there's a six-level tutorial, about an hour's worth of gameplay.
+You can try it out in your browser [here](https://jcgraybill.github.io/ship-shape/).

 Built in [golang](https://go.dev/) using the [ebiten](https://ebiten.org/) 2D game library and [gg](https://github.com/fogleman/gg) 2D graphics library.